ashleymills/Reachability.swift/README.md

 [CocoaPods]: https://cocoapods.org
 [CocoaPods Installation]: https://guides.cocoapods.org/using/getting-started.html#getting-started

+ 4. In your code import Reachability like so:
+   `import ReachabilitySwift`

 ### Carthage
 [Carthage][] is a decentralized dependency manager that builds your dependencies and provides you with binary frameworks.